seanhess/wizardwar/README.md

 1. Install [Cocoa Pods](http://cocoapods.org/)
 2. `pod install`
-3. Use WizardWar.xcworkspace to run the project
+3. This creates WizardWar.xcworkspace.
+Use that to edit and run the project.

 ### Sprite Textures